Dogeon188/libribrain-phoneme/README.md

 # LibriBrain 2025

-The code is mmodified from [neural-processing-lab/libribrain-experiments](https://github.com/neural-processing-lab/libribrain-experiments).
+The code is modified from [neural-processing-lab/libribrain-experiments](https://github.com/neural-processing-lab/libribrain-experiments).
 For details of the competition, see the [LibriBrain 2025 website](https://neural-processing-lab.github.io/2025-libribrain-competition/).

 ## Installation